 “Floodway”: The channel of a river or other watercourse and the adjacent land area that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation.
-(Ord.
-1514, 2018; Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Floor area ratio”: Determined by dividing the gross floor area of all buildings on a lot by the area of that lot.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Footing”: The enlarged base of a foundation wall, pier, or column, designed to spread the load of the structure so that it does not exceed the soil bearing capacity.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Foundation”: The underlying structure of a building, usually constructed of concrete, that supports the foundation walls, piers, or columns.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Foundation walls”: A support structure that connects the foundation to the main portion of the building or superstructure.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Freeboard”: A margin of safety usually expressed in feet above a flood level for purposes of flood plain management.
 Freeboard tends to compensate for the many unknown factors that could contribute to flood heights greater than the height calculated for selected size flood and floodway conditions, such as wave action, bridge openings, and the hydrological effect of urbanization of the watershed.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Freestanding sign”: See monument sign.
-(Ord.
-801, 1998; Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Front wall”: The nearest wall of a structure to the street upon which the structure faces, but excluding cornices, canopies, eaves, or any other architectural embellishments.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Frontage”: The side of a lot abutting a street (the front lot line).
-(Ord.
-763, 1996; Ord.
-641, 1994)
+Moved to 1.14

 “Frontage of property”: The longest single, lineal dimension of a parcel of property abutting on a public street.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Fuel break”: A strategically located strip or block of land, varying in width, on which vegetation has been modified to provide a safer place for fire fighters to work and to help reduce the rate of fire spread.
-(Ord.
-763, 1996)
+Moved to 1.14

+“Functionally dependent use”: For flood management purposes, a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
+The term includes only marina facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and boat building and boat repair facilities, but does not include long-term storage or related manufacturing facilities.
+Moved to Article 5: Floodplain Management

 “Garage”: An enclosed building, or a portion of an enclosed building used for the parking of vehicles, and not designed for human habitation.
-(Ord.
-801, 1998; Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Gas distribution line”: Mains, services, equipment and appurtenant facilities which carry or control the supply of gas from the point of local supply to and including the sales meter.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Gas regulator station”: As assemblage of equipment which reduces, regulates and meters natural gas pressure in the transmission line, holder, main, pressure vessel or the compressor station piping.
 This may include auxiliary equipment such as valves, control instruments or control lines as well as piping.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Grade”: The degree of rise or descent of a sloping surface expressed as a ratio or percentage (see Slope).
-(Ord.
-763, 1996)
+Moved to 1.14

 “Graphics”: The noninternally illuminated decoration of the exterior of a building or site which murals, art work, statuary, and the like, not containing a commercial message, trademark, logo type, brand name, or the like.
-(Ord.
-801, 1998; Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Ground cover”: Plants, other than turf grass, normally reaching an average maximum height of not more than two feet at maturity.
-(Ord.
-763, 1996)
+Moved to 1.14